 As a grant giving trust, Future's Venture Foundation does not intend to deliver projects or secure funding from other sources.
-The charity plans to operate for a limited period of time, until the initial funding bequeathed to it has been depleted through its grant-giving programme.
-The charity has very low overhead costs, with no premises and staff engaged on a freelance basis.
-The wind-up costs of the organisation once the funds have been used up or in the event of an unplanned shutdown will be negligible.
-The charity will ensure that it has reserves to cover at least 2 months' running costs (approximately £3,000) and the amount of unpaid grant funding committed to artists held in its current bank account.
+The charity plans to operate for a limited period of time until the initial funding bequeathed to it has been depleted through its grant-giving programme.
+The current anticipated closure date for the charity is in around 3 years' time (March 2022), and remaining funds will be moved out of investments in the next financial year to enable the charity to plan its final round(s) of grant-giving.

+The charity has very low overhead costs, with no premises, and staff engaged on a freelance basis.
+The wind- up costs of the organisation once the funds have been used up or in the event of an unplanned shutdown will be negligible.
+The charity will ensure that it has reserves held in bank accounts to cover at least 2 months' running costs (approximately £3,000) and the amount of unpaid grant funding committed to artists (£13,219 at 31st March 2019).